po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 ```

 While this method doesn’t actually do anything yet, let’s prep our main Program to use it nonetheless.
-This will make it easier to test as we go along:
+This will make it easier to test as we go along.
+Put the following code in the `Main()` function of `Program.cs`, beneath `List<Employee> employees = GetEmployees();`:

 ```c#
 Util.PrintEmployees(employees);
 Util.MakeCSV(employees);
 ```

 ## Make the Folder (Step 3)